 • I see how vital this is for you.
 We’re devoted to finding a solution that fits your needs.

-Understanding customers’ feeling
+Understanding customers’ feelings

 • I understand how distressing this must be.
 We’re here to help you.